arjunperi/Cellular-Automata-Simulator/README.md

 ### Impressions
 - Arjun: Overall, I thought this project was a great introduction to front end development as well a great opportunity to continue building on JavaFx skills.
 Learning about GUI elements, css, and properties files was tough at first but the iterative nature of the project made it manageable.
+- Alex: I also enjoyed the project and thought it was a good intro to front end development.
+Since I was primarily in charge of the view and vizualization, I got to spend alot of time with the GUI, css, and property files which are all great to know about for future UI development.
+The usage of the MVC model was difficult to understand at first, but as the project progressed I think we were able to follow it better and actually see its advantages.